Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 Market Insight: According to Statista, the “Clean Beauty” and “Safe Beauty” segments are growing twice as fast as the general market.
 Consumers are actively paying more for guaranteed safety.

-2. The Physics of Damage: Understanding Traction Alopecia
+2. The Physics of Damage: Understanding lash stress

 To expertly answer are lash extensions bad for your eyelashes, you must understand the mechanism of damage: Tension.